prashjet/uq4pk/README.md

 The repository contains the following:

-- `data/` - contains stellar populatiotion templates
+- `data/` - contains stellar population templates
-- `experiments/` - numerical experiments
-- `notebooks/` - Jupyter notebooks with code demonstartions
+- `make_plots/` - source code for reproducing the plots in the paper
 - `uq4pk_src/` - source code for the forward model
 - `uq4pk_fit/` - source code for computational inference
-- `reports/` - PDF reports documentating project development

-The latest report is [here](https://github.com/prashjet/uq4pk/blob/master/reports/uq_astro_report_june.pdf).